wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-conference-call-with-nexmo-voice-api-and-csharp-dr.md

 * Create an ASP.NET Core app.
 * Use NancyFX with ASP.NET Core.
-* Create a Nexmo voice application.
+* Create a Vonage voice application.
 * Create and return NCCOs.
 * Run and test the code using Ngrok.